Doraemon: Gadgets

 "Anywhere Door", a gadget in the manga series as seen in the Fujiko F. Fujio Museum.

-Gadgets, or "himitsu dōgu" (ひみつ道具), are Doraemon's tools from the future, used to assist the characters.
+Gadgets, or "himitsu dōgu" (ひみつ道具), are Doraemon's hi-tech tools from the future, used to assist the characters.
 Fujio said that Doraemon has a total of 1,293 gadgets; according to a 2004 analysis by Yasuyuki Yokoyama of Toyama University, there are 1,963 gadgets found in 1,344 sketches.
 The most recurring gadgets include "Take-Copter", a small piece of headgear made out of bamboo that can allow its users to fly; "Time Machine", a machine used for time travel; "Anywhere Door", a pink-colored door that allows people to travel according to the thoughts of the person who turns the knob; "Time Kerchief", a handkerchief which can turn an object new or old or a person young or old; "Translator Tool", a cuboid jelly that allows one to converse in any language; and "Designer", a camera used to instantly dress-up the user.

 Saya S. Shiraishi wrote that most of the gadgets were "an impressive testimony to the standards of quality control and innovation that exist in the twenty-second century".
 The gadgets are an essential part of the series so as to reflect a positive point of view concerning the association of technology in children, and to express the wishes of modern society.